grongierisc/kong-ee-training/README.md

 * a service
   * for our crud API
 * a route
-  * to acccess this service
+  * to access this service

 ## 4.1.
 Create a service